-According to American Academy of Sleep Medicine, higher rates of breast cancer, colorectal cancer and prostate cancer is associated with lack of sleep.
-Those working on the night shift is largely affected by this.
-One good news is that both men and women had the best mortality rates when they are able to sleep more than seven hours per night.
+One good news is that both men and women have the best mortality rates when they are able to sleep more than seven hours per night.

 Increased Diabetes Risk

-Shortened sleep are prone to have weight issues and also increase their risk of developing adult-onset diabetes.
-Studies have revealed that seven to eight hours of sleep if the ideal range to avoid insulin problems that could lead to diabetes.
+People with shortened sleep are prone to have weight issues and also increase their risk of developing adult-onset diabetes.
+Studies have revealed that seven to eight hours of sleep is the ideal range to avoid insulin problems that could lead to diabetes.

 – Accident Prone

 A study by the National Sleep Foundation states that a person is three times more prone to a car accident if they get less than six hours of sleep each night.
-The most affected by this are night shift workers, commercial drivers, travelers, and anyone who are working long or odd hours.
-If you are not sleeping enough, it is best to be not driving.
+The most affected by this are night shift workers, commercial drivers, travelers, and anyone working long or odd hours.
+If you are not sleeping enough, it would be best not to drive.

 Your Looks Suffer